Skip to main content

 Where Two Worlds Meet the Cardiovascular Interface

-Specifically, PT-141 administration is known to cause a transient and modest increase in and a corresponding decrease in heart rate shortly after the injection.
+Specifically, PT-141 administration is known to cause a transient and modest increase in blood pressure and a corresponding decrease in heart rate shortly after the injection.
 Clinical studies have characterized this effect, noting an average systolic blood pressure increase of approximately 6 mmHg and a diastolic increase of 3 mmHg.

 This effect is temporary, aligning with the peptide’s absorption and metabolism in the body.
 For an individual with a healthy, unmedicated cardiovascular system, this brief fluctuation is typically of little consequence.
 For an individual whose system is carefully balanced by antihypertensive medication, this fluctuation requires diligent and informed oversight.
 The essential clinical question is how to ensure this predictable, temporary rise in blood pressure remains within a safe and acceptable range for your stabilized cardiovascular system.